vvard3u/COM-IN-CPP/README.md

 # COM example in C++ with MITRE Technique T1546.015 realization

 This repository contains the implementation of a 32-bit COM DLL component in C++ for Windows architectures.
+It is designed to provide a practical example of creating and using COM components, which are rare resources in C++.

 ## Project Overview

-The project involves creating a 32-bit COM DLL component with the following files:
+The INT-22 project demonstrates the creation and usage of a 32-bit COM DLL component.
+This project serves as a valuable resource for understanding COM programming in C++.

-- **comdll.cpp**: Manages global variables, component creation, and DLL unloading.
-- **dllmain.cpp**: Handles DLL events.
-- **Factory.cpp**: Implements the factory class.

 ## Setup and Usage